Print Friendly

 100_5628

-K’iche’ does not have verbs equivalent to English ‘to have’ and ‘to be’, which introduce existential sentences or possession clauses such as “There is a hole on my shirt” or “I have red shoelaces”.
-In K’iche’, as in most Mayan languages, possession and existence are denoted with a special particle called existential (k’o in K’iche’).
-Existential k’o often appears in sentence or phrase initial position.
-In sentence-final position it’s replaced with k’olik.
-In this unit you will learn how to use k’o and its syntactic roles.
+K’iche’ does not have verbs equivalent to English ‘to have’ and ‘to be’, which introduce existential sentences or possession clauses such as “There is a hole in my shirt” or “I have red shoelaces”.
+In K’iche’, as in most Mayan languages, possession and existence are denoted with a special particle called an “existential” (k’o in K’iche’).
+The existential k’o often appears in sentence or phrase initial position.
+In sentence-final position it is replaced with k’olik.
+In this unit you will learn how to use k’o and its use in conversations.

 TZIJONIKText